 According to the Academy of General Dentistry (AGD), nail biters are at an increased risk for developing the habit of bruxing (the grinding and clenching of their teeth).
 Bruxing can also wear away tooth structure and contribute to TMD.

+There lots of bad oral habits that we do.
 Although your mouth is already rife with hundreds of different strains of bacteria, biting your nails introduces even more.
 Even if you are a compulsive and diligent hand washer, the bacteria under your nails is hard to remove without the use of a nail brush.
 When you bite your nails you are transferring the germs on your hands and under your nails to your oral cavity, exposing yourself to a number of illnesses.

 About Your Lake Forest Dentist: